-It says Annamari in my passport, but I have been called Ammi for as long as I can remember.
-As the story tells, I actually named myself Ammi.
+It says Annamari Lahtinen in her passport, but she has been called Ammi Lahtinen for as long as she can remember.
+As the story tells, she actually gave herself the name Ammi.
 Sure, it must have been easier for a little toddler to pronounce, but oddly enough, Annamari seems equally difficult to adults.
-In other words, just call me Ammi.
+In other words, Ammi is Ammi.

 I take a lot of photos to remember even the smallest design ideas.
 Yes, I get weird looks from people passing by, wondering why I am photographing rows of shopping carts in the supermarket or the dirty floor of a local tram.
-Every once in a while I like to use old school cameras as with those, the end result always comes with a surprise element regardless of how the photos are planned.
+Every once in a while I like to use old school cameras.
+With them the end result always comes with a surprise element regardless of how the photos are planned.

 My designs are combinations of memories and dreams.
 You know, with good imagination you have yesterday, today and tomorrow all right here, right now.”

 Ammi Lahtinen’s patterns are often very nature focused.
 Inspiration comes both from her home town back in the countryside as well as the city nature in Helsinki.
 For example, inspiration for pattern “Kaislikko” comes from the bed of reeds at the Töölönlahti bay in downtown Helsinki.